A: Unfortunately, you must be a student at a Texas college or university.

-A: We will provide you details instructions on how to get to/from the UT campus.
+A: We will provide you detailed instructions on how to get to/from the UT campus.

 A: The living situation will be in a dorm room on campus.
 The dorm is convenient to the academic buildings on campus.

 A: You will be housed in a UT Dorm and share a room and a community bath with another REU participant.

 A: You’ll receive a detailed list in advance of your arrival, but mostly, you’ll need clothing for warm weather, a swimsuit for the Port Aransas trip, and some clothes that you don’t mind getting roughly used crawling through a cave (old jeans are good for this).

 A: Please note that a final schedule of seminars and trips is usually not available until the program begins.

 A: You will receive a portion of the salary and your food allowance soon after arrival provided you have filled out the necessary forms that the program coordinator will send you.